mathieu-genete/NGSgenotyp/README.md

 You can specify the species with the parameter (be careful, replace spaces with "_"): specie=xxxxx

-The following 3 parameters HaploId, gprId and grpRef are linked:
+grpRef uses 2 informations in the following format: Hg-h (with g=gprId et h=HaploId)

-gprId is the allelic class ranging from 0 to 9
+gprId is the allelic class ranging from 0 to infinite

-HaploId is the hortologous identifiant inside allelic class (ranging from 1 to 100), the numbering choice of your HaploId is arbitrary.
+HaploId is the hortologous identifiant inside allelic class (ranging from 1 to infinite), the numbering choice of your HaploId is arbitrary.

-grpRef uses these 2 informations in the following format: Hghhh (with g=gprId et hhh=HaploId)

 ### *Example*: